 Notice how I used the word "counsel" here.
 That's because you don't need to reprimand your employees for making them see their shortcomings.

 Counseling in itself is a two-way process.
 The manager needs to work with the employee to understand the cause of the unsatisfactory quality and quantity of work.

 Balancing strengths and weaknesses is the key to delivering an actionable performance review for an underachiever.

 Objective 6: Determining Training And Development Needs

-Similarly, after the performance evaluation managers have a better view of where the employees are lagging behind.
-This, in turn, helps managers to decide the type and amount of training that is required on a company-wide basis.
+After the performance evaluation, managers can better spot areas where employees are falling behind.
+This, in turn, helps managers decide the type and frequency of training required on a company-wide basis.